WynnKunGz/Pom-s-Birthday-Website/note.md

 ## pbwf-004 put all unused pictures in memories

-- planned to be finished : v.0.1.x
+- planned to be finished : v.0.1.4.11
-- status : unknown
+- status : planned

 ## pbwf-005 reveal the identity of cha-eunwoo

-- planned to be finished : v.0.1.x
+- planned to be finished : v.0.1.4.8
-- status : unknown
+- status : done

 ## pbwf-006 obfuscated texts and modified texts (trying out stuff)